dart-archive/www.dartlang.org/src/site/tools/observatory/get-started.markdown

 <img src="images/DartEditorEnable.png" alt="The managed launches dialog in Dart Editor">

-Check the **Pause isolate on start** box if you want the root isolate to pause before executing&mdash; this is equivalent to specifying the `--pause-isolates-on-start` flag and is useful if you want to connect to Observatory before the isolate begins running.
+Check the **Pause isolate on start** box if you want the root isolate to pause before executing&mdash;this is equivalent to specifying the `--pause-isolates-on-start` flag and is useful if you want to connect to Observatory before the isolate begins running.

-Check the **Pause isolate on exit** box if you want the root isolate to remain alive when execution has completed&mdash; this is equivalent to specifying the `--pause-isolates-on-exit` flag and is useful for an application that might otherwise finish executing before you can connect it to Observatory.
+Check the **Pause isolate on exit** box if you want the root isolate to remain alive when execution has completed&mdash;this is equivalent to specifying the `--pause-isolates-on-exit` flag and is useful for an application that might otherwise finish executing before you can connect it to Observatory.